santhosh-gnse/IndiCASA-webpage/README.md

 }
 ```

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Centre for Responsible AI, IIT Madras
 - University of Texas at Dallas
 - Eighth AAAI/ACM Conference on AI, Ethics, and Society (AIES 2025)
 - React.js community for excellent documentation and tools

-## Contact

-For questions about the research:

-- Research Team: [Contact Information]
-- Website Issues: [GitHub Issues]

 ---